justpy-org/justpy/docs/tutorial/input.md

 ### Checkbox Example

-Below is an example of a checkbox and a textbox connected using the `model` attribute
+Below is an example of a checkbox and a textbox connected using the `model` attribute (you may skip this for now and return to this example after completing the chapter describing the `model` attribute in this tutorial).

 ```python
 import justpy as jp